turingschool/data_structures_and_algorithms/red_black_trees/README.markdown

 ```
 Property 4 will be violated whenever a new node is inserted on the tree.
 If the Aunt (Uncle) is red we can implement recoloring.
 Parent, Aunt and
-Grandparent should their colors swapped.
+Grandparent should each have the inverse their colors.

 ```
     5(R)